Microsatellite Stability Biomarker (MSS)

 The DNA is considered stable when the number of microsatellite repeats is the same in all the cells of the body, also referred to as microsatellite stable or MSS.

-DNA mismatch repair (MMR) is a quality control and “spell checking” process that makes sure the DNA is copied without errors and that the number of microsatellite repeats remains the same in all the cells.
+DNA mismatch repair (MMR) is a quality control and “spell checking” process that is responsible for making sure the DNA is copied without errors.
+When this is right, the number of microsatellite repeats is the same in all the cells.
 The MMR process relies on four main proteins: MLH1, MSH2, MSH6, and PMS2 that work together to repair mistakes in the DNA.

 What does the MSS biomarker mean?